INF800/whoami/freelance.md

 ### Hire Me As a Freelancer

 I mostly work with start-ups.
-Every now and then some independant projects when I am free or interested or broke.
+Every now and then some independant projects if they catch my attention or if I am free or broke <span class="iconify" data-icon="la:grin-wink" data-inline="false"></span>